-Cholla spines have barbs for a yet another purpose.
-In the wild these plants are often sterile, so reproduction by seed is rare.
-Instead they reproduce by hitchhiking.
+Cholla spines have barbs for yet another purpose.
+In the wild, these plants are often sterile, so reproduction by seed is rare.
+Instead, they reproduce by hitchhiking.
 The cigar-shaped segments are very weakly jointed, so that they break off at the slightest pressure.

 If an animal or cowboy, or even a rubber-shoe sole, gets too close, the cholla spines grab the flesh and hold on, then are unwittingly carried to a new location by the temporary host until they eventually fall off and quickly take root.

 If you are unlucky enough to be one who gives a cholla a ride, be prepared.
 Nothing short of needle-nose pliers will pull them out.

 Problems of contact dermatitis are common wherever the fruits of prickly pear cactus are gathered.
 A cousin of the cholla, this plant also has large sharp spines, but it's the secondary spines, called glochids, that are the banes of workers' existence.
 Tiny and hair-like, they appear to be harmless fuzz, but they are highly irritating to the skin.
 Glochids can break off, leaving the tip embedded in your skin.
 This causes a rash and, in more extreme cases, infections.

 Experts suggest using a magnifying glass and tweezers to remove them promptly, one by one, taking care not to cause further breakage.